noir-lang/noir/docs/docs/protocol-specs/l1-smart-contracts/index.md

     - The consumer contract SHOULD check that the message exists in the state

 :::info

 - For cost purposes, it can be useful to commit to the public inputs to just pass a single value into the circuit.
 - Time constraints might change depending on the exact sequencer selection mechanism.

 :::

 ## Logical Execution

 Below, we will outline the **LOGICAL** execution of a L2 block and how the contracts interact with the circuits.
 We will be executing cross-chain communication before and after the block itself.
-Note that in reality, the L2 inbox does not exists, and its functionality is handled by the kernel and the rollup circuits.
+Note that the L2 inbox only exists conceptually and its functionality is handled by the kernel and the rollup circuits.

 ```mermaid
 sequenceDiagram